-The Group's revenue is all derived from operations in Hong Kong except revenue of HK\$1,163,861,000 (2021: HK\$351,000) is derived from operations in South Korea.
+During the year, the Group's revenue is all derived from operations in Hong Kong.
+For the year ended 31 December 2022, the Group's revenue was all derived from operations in Hong Kong except revenue of HK\$1,163,861,000 was derived from operations in South Korea.